Heading to the lake for some shinny this winter? New study finds more children dying due to unstable ice | CBC News

 Deaths in the North

-For some countries included in the research, he number of winter drownings through lake ice were 15 to 50 per cent of their annual drownings.
+For some countries included in the research, the number of winter drownings through lake ice were 15 to 50 per cent of their annual drownings.
 Canada had the highest with a median of 70 — particularly in the territories, where people use frozen lakes as a means of their livelihood, be it for hunting, fishing or as a means of transportation.

 And it's the North that is seeing the most rapid warming.